-Name University The M.A. track in the Franc graduate coursework NOT co-Arabic track requires a minimum o including language courses. f 32 credit hours of Arabic Language Requirem minimum) tent (these credits DO NOT count for the e 32 graduate credit First Year ARAB 4010 and 4 011 Second Year ARAB 4031 and uivalent levels from previous study.
-Stuc age requirement through a summer study General MA Required cour ses (8cr.
-These courses DO count for gra aduation).
-Check when done Introduction to Graduate Stud lies RLL 7001 (4 cr.)
-AND one of the following: Language Teaching Methods OR RLL 7051 (4 cr.) - L 7010 or equivalent (4 cr.) ck Required courses (8 cr. hours, or 2 c courses of 4 cr. each) FREN 7087 The Maghreb (4 cr.)
-1 e in Translation (4 cr.) or another approv ng worlds (such as French/Arabic 7036: At least one of the 4 courses i FREN-8064 / French and Fra rature, film or culture (a minimum of 4 n this category should take a transnation ncophone Cinema, FREN-8072 / Africa ar on 18 th century literature and/or cultur al perspective (for example Today, or FREN-7086 / · · · · · · · · · · · · · · · · · · · 2 3 4

-Total number of credit hours: Total number of courses:
+University Franco-Arabic track requires a minimum of 32 credit hours of NOT including language courses. minimum) First Year ARAB 4010 Second Year ARAB 4 Students may demonst General MA Require d courses (8cr.
+These courses DO count for graduation).
+Check when done AND one of the follow Language Teaching M OR Intro to Literary Critic Franco-Arabic Studio te Studies RALL 7001 (2 cr.) ring: lethods RALL 7051 (4 cr.) sm RALL 7010 or equivalent (4 cr.) es Track Required courses (8 cr. hours, or 2 courses of 4 cr. each) reb (4 cr.)
+ARAB 7022 Arabic L terature in Translation (4 cr.) or another approved course that encompasses speaking worlds (such as French/Arabic 7036: The Perils of Honor) At least one of the 4 co FREN-8064 / French a African Feminisms).
+A ne literature, film or culture (a minimum of 4 courses or 16 cr.) purses in this category should take a transnational perspective (for example and Francophone Cinema, FREN-8072 / Africa Today, or FREN-7086 / a seminar on 18 th century literature and/or culture is also recommended.
+3 4 Total number of credit hours: Total number of courses: